As the Gold Coast’s foodie scene slowly creeps further south, it was inevitable Tugun would get swept up in the excitement.

 Kirra Hill Lookout

-Where better to feast your eyes on the world-famous Kirra beach!
+If by this stage you’re suitably fed and watered (read: bursting at the seams) the only thing left to do is drink in the world-famous Kirra beach in all its glory!
 Trek to the top of the headland and prepare to be wowed by views from Main Beach to Snapper Rocks and everywhere in between.
-Pack a picnic or fire up the barbie (you’ve earned it after that walk), and thank your lucky stars you get to live in the best place on Earth.
-No bias, just #truth.
+If you wanna make a day of it, pack a picnic or fire up the barbie (you’ve earned it after that walk) – and thank your lucky stars you get to live in the best place on Earth.
+No bias, just #facts.

 Where: It’s on the big hill, you won’t miss it!